10 tips for thriving on long road trips with a chronic illness

 These posts are always popular because no matter whether you are struggling with an illness or not you want to grab hold of life and soak up every moment.
 Perhaps illness in a strange way becomes a gift that teaches us to value the moments and the memories more than if sickness had never entered our worlds.

-As I have continued to heal my travels have been able to expand into planning some amazing road trips that have been incredible work opportunities and personal highlights of my life that I will treasure forever!
+As I have healed my travels have been able to expand into planning some amazing road trips that have been incredible work opportunities and personal highlights of my life that I will treasure forever!
 In 2017, I took an amazing girls road trip starting in Boston, went through Maine, New Brunswick, Prince Edward Island, and Nova Scotia.
 It was incredible.
 In that trip I drove approximately 30 hours (something that is beyond incredible considering over two years ago I still couldn't drive more than 20 minutes!), saw 3 Canadian provinces and visited 22 cities and towns along the way.
 It was a whirlwind to say the least and amazing.

-Yet, even as I plan, I have traveled enough while I have been fighting for my health to know that you don't "leave" your sick body and automatically get a "new one".
+Yet, even as I plan, I have traveled enough while I had been fighting for my health to know that you don't "leave" your sick body and automatically get a "new one".
 I do a ton of preparation behind the scenes for all major trips that no one sees, but have still walked away learning some important lessons that I now take into each road trip.

 Traveling - and a road trip especially- does takes a risk and a courage- especially when you don't feel well, but if you are like me and wanting to live despite being sick... if you want to grab onto your experiences and live bigger than your world of illness is allowing you to, than I am applauding you and encouraging you!
 Here are 10 Tips for Thriving on a Long Road Trip with a Chronic Illness.
 I hope that these will help you in your next adventure!